A violation of probation in California exposes the client to potentially greater punishment in jail than for the original criminal charge.

 Probationers are entitled to a court hearing with many of the same rights that one has in a criminal jury trial, but not all.
 Probationers are not entitled to a jury, they may be held longer in custody before any hearing takes place, and the burden of proof on the government is lower, thus making the violation is easier to prove against you.

-A Violation of Probation case requires the same diligent and competent defense as any new case.
+A probation violation in a California case requires the same diligent and competent defense as any new case.
 I have handled hundreds of probation violation matters with excellent results.
 My goal, as with a new case, is to reduce or eliminate your exposure to real jail time to the best of my ability.

 If you, or a loved one, are facing an alleged Violation of Probation, please call for an appointment so that we may discuss the ways that the violation might be mitigated or even dismissed.